 Why do older eggs peel better?

+It all comes down to science!
 The pH levels of fresh egg whites differ from those of older ones.
-As the egg ages, the pH becomes more acidic, so it doesn’t stick to the membrane, which in turn makes it easier to peel.
+As the egg ages, the pH becomes more alkaline, so it doesn’t stick to the membrane, which in turn makes it easier to peel.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text

-Perfect Hard Boiled Eggs cooked and sliced
+close up of Perfect Hard Boiled Eggs

-Perfect Hard Boiled Eggs
+Hard Boiled Eggs

 Prep Time 2 minutes